 - To apply for your new born baby’s Social Security number after you have received his/her first passport and birth documentation, we will need you and your child’s passports and the child’s birth certificate (if born in the U.S.) or Consular Report of Birth Abroad (if born outside the U.S.) – originals only; we cannot accept photocopies.
 Please mail the form SS5-FS (PDF 164 KB) and original documents to U.S. Embassy Tokyo, Federal Benefits Unit, Consular Section, 1-10-5 Akasaka Minato-ku, Tokyo 107-8420 Japan.
 Include one self-addressed Japan Post “LetterPack” envelope (please fold it in half if necessary).
 If you prefer to apply in person, please contact the Federal Benefits Unit, Embassy Tokyo.

-- U.S. military members (and their dependents) and others associated with the Department of Defense may apply for Social Security numbers/cards by contacting their base legal or personnel office.
-For more information, please see these instructions (PDF 80KB)
+- U.S. military members (and their dependents) and others associated with the Department of Defense: Please consult with your Post Adjutant or Personnel Office, as they may also be able to assist with your Social Security number/card application.
+For more information, please see these instructions (PDF 80KB).

 - U.S. citizens (non-military) interested in obtaining Social Security cards for themselves or their children should contact the Federal Benefits Unit, Embassy Tokyo for hours and instructions on how to apply.